fotoply/discord-when-bot/README.md

 ### Reminders

-- The bot evaluates reminders every hour on the hour.
-Per-channel settings control whether a reminder is sent.
+- The bot evaluates reminders every hour on the hour (UTC).
+Per-channel settings control whether and when a reminder is sent.
+- Scheduling model:
+  - Set a per-channel start time (HH:mm, UTC, minutes must be :00) and an interval in hours.
+Reminders will be sent at the start time and then every N hours thereafter.
+  - Examples:
+    - start_time: 12:00, interval_hours: 24 → daily at 12:00 UTC.
+    - start_time: 10:00, interval_hours: 12 → 10:00 and 22:00 UTC each day.
+  - If no start time is configured, the bot uses a simple “minimum hours since last reminder” throttle.
+  - Admin-triggered `/remind now` bypasses the schedule/throttle and sends immediately (if there are non-responders).
 - Admin command:
   - `/remind now` — triggers a reminder in the current channel for any active polls, pinging only non-responders.
 If a previous reminder exists, it will be replaced.
   - `/remind config` — shows current settings for this channel.
   - `/remind config enabled:true|false` — enable or disable reminders for this channel.
   - `/remind config interval_hours:<n>` — set minimum hours between reminders (integer, default 24).
+  - `/remind config start_time:HH:mm` — set the starting time in UTC (minutes must be :00).
+Use `start_time:clear` to unset.
 - Defaults per channel:
   - enabled: true
   - interval_hours: 24
+  - start_time: unset (uses simple throttle)

 ## Data Persistence (SQLite)